zulimi/simply-jekyll/_notes/202008120000 My BuJo can be used as a device to capture quick ideas to create zettel.md

 ---

-type: note
+title: 202008120000 My BuJo can be used as a device to capture quick ideas to create zettel
 ---

-# BuJo to capture quick ideas to create zettels

 BuJo in Dynalist would be used as a capturing devices for quick ideas that pop up.
 Then, these ideas would then explored further to create zettels in Obsidian